carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/contributing-to-web-components.md

 Every component must include [stable selectors](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/main/packages/web-components/docs/stable-selectors.md) as part of the overall markup, identifying any key elements that would be useful to have the ability to identify in a DOM search.
-At minimum, there should be at least a container level stable selector defined, and all should use the `dds--` prefix identified from the utilities package.
+At minimum, there should be at least a container level stable selector defined, and all should use the `cds--` prefix identified from the utilities package.

 Our codebase provides a `StableSelectorMixin`, which is used for automatically